jmcnamara/XlsxWriter/docs/html/_sources/worksheet.txt

 --------------------

 .. py:function:: activate()
+   Make a worksheet the active, i.e., visible worksheet.

 The ``activate()`` method is used to specify which worksheet is initially visible in a multi-sheet workbook::